ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Transparency in the context of supply chains is always a well-scoped quality for each instance of a TS.
 Transparency does not imply being transparent to everybody, unconditionally.
 Each instance may enforce its own policy for authorizing entities to register their claims on the TS.
-Nevertheless, it is of great importance to provide global interoperability for all TS instances as the composition and configuration of involved supply chain entities and their system components is ever changing and always in flux.
+Nevertheless, it is of great importance to provide global interoperability for all TS instances as the composition and configuration of involved supply chain entities and their system components are ever changing and always in flux.

 A TS provides visibility into claims issued by supply chain entities and their sub-systems.
 These claims are called Digital Supply Chain Artifacts (DSCA).
 A TS vouches for specific and well-defined metadata about these DSCAs.
 Some metadata is selected (and signed) by the issuer, indicating, e.g., "who issued the DSCA" or "what type of DSCA is described" or "what is the DSCA version";
 whereas additional metadata is selected (and countersigned) by the TS, indicating, e.g., "when was the DSCA registered in the ledger".
 The DSCA contents can be opaque to the TS, if so desired: it is the metadata that must always be transparent in order to  warrant trust.

 Transparent claims provide a common basis for holding issuers accountable for the DSCA they release and (more generally) principals accountable for auxiliary claims they make about DSCAs.
 Hence, issuers may register new claims about their artifacts, but they cannot delete or alter earlier claims, or hide their claims from third parties such as auditors.

 Trust in the TS itself is supported both by protecting their implementation (using replication and system attestation) and by enabling independent audits of the correctness and consistency of its ledger, thereby holding the organization that operates it accountable.

-The TS specified in this architecture caters two types of audiences:
+The TS specified in this architecture caters to two types of audiences:

 1. DSCA Issuers: entities, stakeholders, and users involved in supply chain interactions that need to release DSCAs to a definable set of peers; and
 2. DSCA Consumers: entities, stakeholders, and users involved in supply chain interactions that need to access, validate, and trust DSCAs.